ThomasGsp/HyperProxmox/doc/md/04-configs.md

 walker: 300
 ```
 Delay minimum between to crawling on your Proxmox infrastructure.
-A lock block a new crawl if the precedent is not terminated.
+A lock will block a new crawl if the precedent is not terminated.
 If this situation append, the next crawl is
 canceled and reported to the next windows.
 A delay too short can generate massive(and useless) data if your infrastructure is large !
 ```